 - Discrimination occurs when someone is treated negatively based on their race, gender, or other perceived characteristics that are protected by the law (such as disability).

 - Harassment occurs when someone is subjected to unwelcome comments or actions based on those same protected characteristics.

 - Misuse of company assets can include anything from someone taking confidential information home without authorization, to using company resources for personal projects unrelated to someone’s job duties.

 - Conflicts of interest may arise when an employee is doing paid work for competitors while working for your company.
 This doesn't mean employees can't have outside jobs or work with other businesses in some capacity, but it does need to be addressed if it might compromise their ability to do their job at your organization.

 Code of conduct training is an essential part of ethics and compliance for any business, regardless of size, industry, or region.
 It helps ensure that all employees know what is expected of them as members of your organization—which can ultimately improve your company’s culture, productivity and overall performance.

-To learn more, try LRN’s code of conduct training for free or check out our collection of resources on creating an effective code.
+To learn more, request a demo of LRN's newly designed code of conduct training or check out our collection of resources on creating an effective code.